tatango/ember-aviary/README.md

 ## TODO

 * Add complete tests and dummy app.
-* Allow passing more options into the `aviary-editor` component based on all the capabilities of Aviary's API.
+* Allow passing more options into the `aviary-editor` component.

 ## Contributors